Sabotnik/static-site/_posts/2015-08-19-part-v---buy-a-band-aid-change-a-life.md

 image: /assets/images/post-images/10.jpg
 ---

 *This blog post is the final part of a series that takes a closer look at our Community-Hospital Alliance Program (CHAP).
-In case you missed [Part I,](https://empowertz.org/health/2015/07/09/ten-things-to-know-about-chap-part-i/){: target="_blank"} [Part II](https://empowertz.org/education/2015/07/20/ten-things-to-know-about-chap-part-ii/){: target="_blank"}, [Part III](https://empowertz.org/health/2015/07/30/community-hospital-alliance-program-chap-christmas-in-july/){: target="_blank"}, or Part IV, click on the links to learn about the program's process and impact.
+In case you missed [Part I,](https://empowertz.org/health/2015/07/09/ten-things-to-know-about-chap-part-i/){: target="_blank"} [Part II](https://empowertz.org/education/2015/07/20/ten-things-to-know-about-chap-part-ii/){: target="_blank"}, [Part III](https://empowertz.org/health/2015/07/30/community-hospital-alliance-program-chap-christmas-in-july/){: target="_blank"}, or [Part IV](https://empowertz.org/education/2015/08/06/maasai-men-in-training-a-song-of-appreciation/){: target="_blank"}, click on the links to learn about the program's process and impact.
 We are currently raising funds for the medical supplies our CHWs and clinics need to operate.
 Please consider a donation to help sustain this important program.*

 ![](/uploads/2015/08/18/part-v-buy-a-band-aid-change-a-life/20.jpg)